 For decades, type 2 diabetes was considered an adults-only condition.
 In fact, type 2 diabetes was once called adult-onset diabetes.
-Unfortunately, what was once a disease mainly faced by adults is becoming more common in children.
+But what was once a disease mainly faced by adults is becoming more common in children.

 If you believe your child has diabetes, keep an eye out for these signs:

-- fatigue: If your child seems extraordinarily tired or sleepy, their body may not have enough sugar to properly fuel their normal body functions.
+- Excessive fatigue: If your child seems extraordinarily tired or sleepy, their body may not have enough sugar to properly fuel their normal body functions.

-- frequent urination: Excessive sugar levels in the blood stream can pull fluid from the body’s tissues.
+- Frequent urination: Excessive sugar levels in the blood stream can pull fluid from the body’s tissues.
 This may leave your child running to the bathroom for frequent restroom breaks.

-- slow-healing sores: Sores or infections that are resistant to healing or slow to resolve may be a sign of type 2 diabetes.
+- Slow-healing sores: Sores or infections that are resistant to healing or slow to resolve may be a sign of type 2 diabetes.

-- darkened skin: If your child has type 2 diabetes, you may notice areas of darkened skin, also called acanthosis nigricans.
+- Darkened skin: If your child has type 2 diabetes, you may notice areas of darkened skin, also called acanthosis nigricans.
 Insulin resistance can cause skin to darken, most commonly in the armpits and neck.

 - They are overweight or obese.
 Kids with a body mass index (BMI) above the 85th percentile are more likely to be diagnosed with type 2 diabetes, according to the Mayo Clinic.